 Our curriculum will provide the tools with which the children can develop lifelong learning characteristics.
 We aim to enable all children to:

 - have a SENSE OF PRIDE

 - be UNIQUE

-The curriculum is delivered as discrete lessons, teaching our children what it means to be a ‘geographer’, ‘historian’, ‘scientist’, etc. This approach has been developed and refined through whole-school CPD to ensure that all staff have contributed to the development of our approach to the implementation of the curriculum.
+The curriculum is delivered in discreet lessons, teaching our children what it means to be a ‘geographer’, ‘historian’, ‘scientist’, etc. This approach has been developed and refined through whole-school CPD (Continuous Professional Development) to ensure that all staff have contributed to the development of our approach to the implementation of the curriculum.

 We take pride in providing a highly inclusive environment, where learners demonstrate high levels of enjoyment in their education and make very good progress in all subjects and areas of learning.
-Children at all levels are helped to achieve their potential.
-Those who are most able are challenged and supported through being offered tasks which provide opportunities for greater depth and those who struggle are encouraged and given targeted support to embed skills, to develop at their own pace or simply to learn in a style that best suits their individual needs.
+Children at all levels are helped to achieve their potential, for example, those who are most able are challenged with tasks which provide opportunities for greater depth.
+Similarly, those who are less able are encouraged and given targeted support to embed skills, to develop at their own pace or simply to learn in a style that best suits their individual needs.